Glossary

 Adversative clause

-Adversativsatz; adverbial clause which expresses a contrast
+Adversativsatz; type of adverbial clause that expresses a contrast, often introduced by wohingegenwhereas.

 Er trinkt gern Milch, wohingegen ich darauf allergisch bin.